dlindahl/2018.jsconf.us/content/tickets.md

 A batch of tickets will be made available on May 8th, 2018 at 1:00 PM EST (10:00 AM PST) at https://ti.to/jsconf-us/jsconf-us-2018.

 > Fun Fact: The "El Segundo"-class ticket is named after the "A Tribe Called Quest" song, "I Left My Wallet In El Segundo."
 You gotta get it, you got-got ta get it!

+# Ticket Add-ons

+## Special Preparation Meal Ticket

+### $20

+We have provided specially prepared meals for those with specific dietary requirements since 2010.
+Every year 90% of those meal are left uneaten.
+These meals often cost more than the buffet meals provided to other attendees due to the special requirements needed to prepare them.

+If you require a specially prepared meal, vegan or otherwise, that cannot be serviced as part of a group buffet, we ask that you purchase a Special Preparation Meal Ticket.
+With this meal ticket, we will have a specially prepared plate reserved for you at every meal and social event that meets your dietary needs.
+If you have any questions about this, please [email us directly](mailto:derek@jsconf.us).